mgschwan/CleverNet/README.md

 ## ATTENTION

-**This is only a proof of concept demonstation and not a full library yet.**
+**This is only a proof of concept demonstration and not a full library yet.**

 ## Todo